ovh/docs/pages/web_cloud/email_and_collaborative_solutions/microsoft_sharepoint/sharepoint_onedrive_sync/guide.en-gb.md

 Once you have removed admin rights for all Sharepoint accounts, you will need to designate a single account, which will then have access to all of the platform's OneDrive spaces.

-Enable administrator access to the account you have designated.
+Grant administrator access to the account you have designated.

 In the `Users`{.action} tab of your Sharepoint platform, click on the `...`{.action} button to the right of the account you have chosen, then `Enable administrator rights`{.action} .